Clouds eyes. Terry and I walk the beach (8/21/16).

 Have you ever been part of caring groups who know how to hold the good and the awful, and listen, and be, and listen again, and again, and again, and sometimes call you sweetie, love, dearheart, honeybun, or Sue?

-Have you had the experience of finding a friend who in some inexplicable way becomes a conduit of connection and opens you to wonder about the energy of love, and then somehow you feel like you hear the wind talking or something like that?
+Have you had the experience of finding a friend who, in some inexplicable way, becomes a conduit of connection and opens you to wonder about the energy of love, and then somehow you feel like you hear the wind talking or something like that?

 Have you experienced the death of a child only to discover that he lives on?
 And then to discover that as he lives on and grows inside of your heart, his love also grows inside every being he ever touched and every being that person ever touches, and yes, on and on?
 That legacy is so much bigger than passing on a family heirloom?

-Do you think about death as an awareness of life, and like me, begin to realize the preciousness of knowing that your legacy is love?
+Do you think about death as an awareness of life and, like me, begin to realize the preciousness of knowing that your legacy is love?

 And then this, do you think about things you learn from relationships?